logaretm/vee-validate/docs/api/rules.md

 ```

 :::tip Inference
-This rule is automatically inferred if the `input` type is `email`.
+This rule is automatically inferred if the `input` type is `email`, it also detects if the `multiple` attribute is set.
 :::

 ## ext